-- sign to say they have read the relevant part of KCSiE annually - have a responsibility to provide a safe environment in which children can learn - will follow the school's procedures for identifying and reporting any concerns and issues about the school's online filtering and monitoring systems
+- Sign to say they have read the relevant part of KCSIE annually. - Have a responsibility to provide a safe environment in which children can learn. - Will follow the school's procedures for identifying and reporting any concerns and issues about the school's online filtering and monitoring systems. - Will follow the school's safeguarding and child protection processes and procedures, sharing information quickly when they have a concern about a child's safety and wellbeing, even when they are unsure.

-- will follow the school's safeguarding and child protection processes and procedures, sharing information quickly when they have a concern about a child's safety and wellbeing, even when they are unsure - will, whenever necessary, refer safeguarding or child protection concerns to external agencies, such as the police, children's services and LADO - make sure children who identify as lesbian, gay, bisexual, or transgender (LGBT) have a safe space to share their concerns - attend safeguarding training appropriate to their role and are familiar with key policies, including this policy and the staff behaviour policy (code of conduct)
+- Will, whenever necessary, refer safeguarding or child protection concerns to external agencies, such as the police, children's services and the LADO. - Attend safeguarding training appropriate to their role and are familiar with key policies, including this policy and the staff behaviour policy (code of conduct). - Create a culture where children who identify as lesbian, gay, bisexual, transgender (LGBT) or are gender questioning feel safe, can speak out and share concerns.